Gospel of Luke: The Gospel of John

 There are also several other parallels that scholars have identified.
-Recently, some scholars have proposed that the author of John's gospel may have specifically redacted and responded to the Gospel of Luke.
+For much of the twentieth century, the consensus was that John was independent of the Synoptics, but most scholars now accept the Synoptics as sources for John.

 The Gospel of Marcion

-Some time in the 2nd century, the Christian thinker Marcion of Sinope began using a gospel that was very similar to, but shorter than, canonical Luke.
+Sometime in the 2nd century, the Christian thinker Marcion of Sinope began using a gospel that was very similar to, but shorter than, canonical Luke.
 Marcion was well known for preaching that the god who sent Jesus into the world was a different, higher deity than the creator god of Judaism.
 The majority of scholars view the Gospel of Marcion as a later work that edited the gospel of Luke.

 While no manuscript copies of Marcion's gospel survive, reconstructions of his text have been published by Adolf von Harnack and Dieter T. Roth, based on quotations in the anti-Marcionite treatises of orthodox Christian apologists, such as Irenaeus, Tertullian, and Epiphanius.
 These early apologists accused Marcion of having "mutilated" canonical Luke by removing material that contradicted his unorthodox theological views.
 According to Tertullian, Marcion also accused his orthodox opponents of having "falsified" canonical Luke.

 Like the Gospel of Mark, Marcion's gospel lacked any nativity story, and Luke's account of the baptism of Jesus was absent.
 The Gospel of Marcion also omitted Luke's parables of the Good Samaritan and the Prodigal Son.

+Reception history

+Many scholars, notably Mark Goodacre, argue for John’s knowledge of Luke and the other Synoptics.
+Ignatius of Antioch (c.
+108) may also provide early attestation for the Gospel of Luke.
+Christopher Tuckett has argued that the Didache presupposes the existence of the Gospel of Luke, both in 1.3-2.1 and in 16.1.
+The Second Epistle of Clement (early- to mid- second century) could also presuppose Luke.
+The Gospel of Thomas (140s CE) demonstrates familiarity with Lukan redaction.